 Nestled in the heart of Thiruvananthapuram, Kerala’s capital city, the Napier Museum stands as a testament to architectural brilliance and cultural heritage.
-This 19th-century masterpiece showcases an amalgamation of Kerala, Mughal, Chinese, and Italian architectural styles and captivates visitors with its striking red-brick exterior and ornate roof.
+Napier Museum in Trivandrum is an amalgamation of South Indian, Mughal, Chinese, and Italian architectural styles and captivates visitors with its striking red-brick exterior and ornate roof.
 Named after Lord Napier, the former Governor of Madras, the museum houses a treasure trove of ancient artefacts, bronze idols, temple chariots, and ivory carvings.
 Its natural history collection and intricate Tanjore paintings offer glimpses into India’s rich past.

 About Napier Museum